 Under what circumstances do the sessions come to an end?

-There is a limit to the number of sessions the Psychologists offer and it is important that the sessions are proving useful in helping the person move towards their goals.
-Sessions could come to an end for a variety of reasons:
+There is a limit to the number of sessions the Psychologist/Talking Therapist can offer, and it is important that the sessions are proving useful in helping the person move towards their goals.
+Sessions will at some point come to an end for a variety of reasons:

-The psychologist will review the sessions with you regularly and agree on the best action to take.
+The psychologist/talking therapist will review the sessions with you regularly and agree on the best action to take.

 What other support is there?

-Not everyone who is referred to the Psychologist needs, or is ready to commit to, a number of sessions at regular intervals.
+Not everyone who is recommended psychological input needs it or is ready to commit to a number of sessions at regular intervals.
 In these cases, postponing sessions until you are ready may be the most sensible option.
-Perhaps spending some time reading/looking at the resources contained on this website (e.g. books/videos about understanding persistent pain, connecting with other people who live with pain via the pain toolkit website), may be a good start.

 There are lots of useful resources that you can access online to further support putting your pain management into practice: